834t/ComfyUI_834t_scene_composer/README.md

 This node was created by **[834t](https://github.com/834t)**.

 A special and heartfelt thank you goes to my AI assistant and consultant, **Gemini 2.5 Pro**.
-This project would not have been possible without its invaluable help in brainstorming features, architecting the code, debugging complex issues, and preparing the documentation.
+This project would not have been possible without its invaluable help in brainstorming features, and preparing the documentation.
 It was a true partner in development.

 ---